-It has been shown in a particular autoimmune prone strain of mice called MRL +/+, that exposure to TCE via the drinking water alters the production of the cytokine IFN-Y through epigenetic mechanisms (Gilbert et al., 2012; 2016a; 2016b).
-The posited relevance of this TCE effect found in autoimmune prone mice to the contexture of human bladder cancer is questionable, particularly because IFN-Y plays a complex role in the tumor microenvironment by having pro- and anti-tumor effects that can influence tumor progression or regression, respectively (Jorgovanovic et al., 2020).
-Dr. Gilbert acknowledges that IFN-Y is pleiotropic (i.e., has multiple and diverse effects), but then seemingly ignores the significance of this by concluding that TCE effects on IFN-Y found in autoimmune prone mice are generalizable in informing a mechanism of TCE-induced bladder cancer.
-In the absence of direct experimentation showing that TCE modulation of IFN-Y is operant mechanistically in bladder tumor progression, this generalization cannot possibly be made given the complex pro- and anti-tumor effects of IFN-Y. There are no studies that show that TCE causes epigenetic changes in the contexture of bladder cancer.
+this TCE effect found in autoimmune prone mice to the contexture of human NHL or leukemia is questionable, particularly because IFN-Y plays a complex role in the tumor microenvironment by having pro- and anti-tumor effects that can influence tumor progression or regression, respectively (Jorgovanovic et al., 2020).
+Dr. Gilbert acknowledges that IFN-Y is pleiotropic (i.e., a single gene mutation influences multiple traits), but then seemingly ignores the significance of this by concluding that TCE effects on IFN-Y found in autoimmune prone mice are generalizable in informing a mechanism of TCE-induced NHL or leukemia.
+In the absence of direct experimentation showing that TCE modulation of IFN-Y is operant mechanistically in NHL or leukemia progression, this generalization cannot possibly be made given the complex pro- and anti-tumor effects of IFN-Y. There are no studies that show that TCE causes epigenetic changes in the contexture of NHL or leukemia.